elomasney/Spill-the-Beau-Tea/TESTING.md

 _Check responsiveness of product card using Chrome DevTools to check if it worked across all devices._
 - I ran a test for this using DevTools on Google Chrome, to show how the product cards look on different devices.
 I expanded and reduced the screen size to make sure the image fits the full width of the screen on all devices.
 The product cards are fully responsive across all devices.
+- Product cards are displayed with image to the left and product information to the right on larger screens
+- Product cards are displayed with image on top and product information underneath on smaller devices.

+**_Favourites Heart Icon button_**

+_Check that the favourites heart icon button are only viewable when signed in as a registered user._
+- I ran a test by signing in as registered user and the heart icon was visible on the product card.
+- I also tested this as a guest user and the heart icon button is not visible to a guest user.
+- This test was successful.

+**_Favourites Heart Icon button functionality_**

+_Check that the favourites heart icon(when only showing outline yellow) button works and when clicked adds a product to the user favourites._
+- I ran a test by signing in as registered user and clicking the outlined yellow icon of a product.
+- The button when clicked adds the product to the users favourites list
+- It alerts the user via flash message that 'Product added to favourites'
+- This test was successful.

+**_Favourites Heart Icon button functionality_**

+_Check that the favourites heart icon button works(when showing full yellow colour) and when clicked removes a product from the user favourites._
+- I ran a test by signing in as registered user and clicking the full yellow coloured icon of a product I had added to the favourites list
+- The button when clicked removes the product from the users favourites list
+- It alerts the user via flash message that 'Product removed from favourites'
+- This test was successful.

+**_Favourites Heart Icon button toggle outline_**

+_Check that the favourites heart icon button features only a heart with yellow outline if product is not in user favourites._
+- I ran a test by signing in as registered user and locating an item not in my favourites list
+- The icon was outlined in yellow indicating the product was not in my favourites list
+- This test was successful.

+**_Favourites Heart Icon button toggle full colour_**

+_Check that the favourites heart icon button features a full yellow coloured icon if product is in user favourites._
+- I ran a test by signing in as registered user and locating an item that was added to my favourites list
+- The icon was displaying as a full yellow coloured heart indicating that the product was already in my favourites list.
+- This test was successful.

+**_Average Star Product Rating_**

+_Check that the correct average star product rating is displayed on the product card._
+- I ran a test by checking the review ratings on some products, calculating the average and checking it against the stars shown on the product card.
+- The correct average rating is displayed on all product cards.
+- This test was successful.

+**_Number of Reviews Link Functionality_**

+_Check that the number of reviews link, when clicked directs the user to the product reviews related to that product._
+- I ran a test by clicking on the number of reviews link on the product card.
+- The link takes the user to the reviews page displaying all related product reviews for that specific product.
+- This test was successful.

+**_'More Info' button functionality_**

+_Check that the 'More Info' button directs the user to the product info page for that specific product._
+- I ran a test by clicking on the more info button.
+- I was directed to the product info page for that specific product as expected
+- This test was successful.

+**_'Edit Product' & 'Delete Product' buttons_**

+_Check that the 'Edit Product' and 'Delete Product' buttons are only visible when signed in as Admin._
+- I ran a test by signing in as an Admin user and the button were displayed on each card as expected.
+- I then signed in as a registered user and the buttons were no longer viewable on the category cards.
+- I also tested this as a guest user and the buttons are not visible to a guest user.
+- This test was successful.

+**_'Edit Product' button functionality_**

+_Check that the 'Edit Product' button directs the admin user to the edit product page._
+- I ran a test by clicking on the edit product button as an Admin user.
+- I was directed to the Edit product page as expected
+- This test was successful.

 **_'Delete Product' button functionality_**